MikailaAkeredolu/EmployeePieLab/README.md

 </pre></code>

-**You must now system out...I f****ing  killed it..then take a nice lil 30 minute break once your code has been pushed to github and  reviewed..by Mikaila!**
+**You must now system out...***
+- I fing  killed it..then take a nice lil 30 minute break once your code has been reviewed by Mikaila!